1. Defining URL patterns in CSS

 -

-A <link-condition> matches the target of the link when both:
+the <route-location> matches the target of the link

 -